 First… a quick recap of The Cruel Prince

-And Jude, dear Jude <cue the Beatles> betrays Cardan and sends him reeling as she was the sole reason for gaining any shred of humanity throughout his story arc in the Cruel prince.
-Suddenly, you are thrust into this upside down, Stranger Things world, where you can’t help but feel empathy for the character you were set-up to hate, and disgust for the character you were set-up to root for throughout the entire book.
+And Jude, dear Jude <cue the Beatles> betrays Cardan and sends him reeling as she was the sole reason for wringing any shred of humanity out of Cardan.
+And suddenly we are all living in bizzaro land where we can’t help but feel empathy for the antagonist we loved to hate and quite a bit of empathetic disgust for the protagonist.

-This brings us to the Wicked Prince… five months later.
+This brings us to the Wicked King… five months later.

 Is it any wonder that #emotionalflailing sets in for the reader, for the characters (don’t expect time to breathe, the characters sure don’t), or for all of Faerie.
-I had to remind myself I was reading from a laptop and couldn’t launch the book across the room (like watching a hockey game, reading a great book can often become a contact sport for me and scare the cats).
+I had to remind myself I was reading from a laptop to keep from launching it across the room (like watching a hockey game, reading a great book can often become a contact sport for me and scare the cats).